Guide · 12 minute read

 Why this guide uses localbot source as the reference

 This setup is based on the same install path documented for AI coding agents in content/docs/ai-agents/onboarding.mdx and the same framework snippets generated from src/lib/agent-install.ts.
-Those are the source-backed files localbot uses to tell agents how to install the widget correctly.
+Those are the source-backed files localbot uses to tell agents how to install the localbot form correctly.

 The important constraint is simple: do not build another form, do not add a new backend route, and do not wire Twilio into the customer website. localbot owns that path after the script loads.